Fabbrizio99/Thesis_ridgeline/ridgeline2.md

 # 2. Methodology and R Implementation

-## Phase 1: Spatial Standardization
+## Phase 1: Spatial Standardisation

 A fixed region of interest measuring approximately 500 m x 500 m has been defined to create greater uniformity.
-This ensures that the temporal comparison between 2017, 2019, 2021, 2023 and 2025 takes place on exactly the same spatial grid.
+This ensures that the temporal comparison between 2017, 2019, 2021, 2023 and 2025 takes place on the same spatial grid.

 ## Phase 2: Scientific calculation of NDVI
 Instead of using pre-processed RGB images, the normalised vegetation index (NDVI) was calculated using raw Sentinel-2 L2A bands: B04 (red) and B08 (NIR).
 This avoids the colour distortion or saturation common in 8-bit compressed files.